MedhatX/Eye-Movement-Detection-2019-2020/README.md

 - Numpy
 - dlib
 - math
+3. shape_predictor_68_face_landmarks.dat file from (https://github.com/italojs/facial-landmarks-recognition/blob/master/shape_predictor_68_face_landmarks.dat)
-3. a webcam to start capturing
+4. a webcam to start capturing

 ## How to use it
 1. Start moving your eyes left and right, and you will see the detected direction displayed on the screen.